lauren-mods/Holloheim-Modpack/README.md

 ### 2.0 (28/10/22)

-Install with a CLEAN profile as many mods have been removed.
+Install with a CLEAN profile as many changes have been made.

 - Removed all mods that are currently not working with patch 0.211.11 (those that use ServerSync).
 - Downgraded to an old version of Hearthstone.
 RESET YOUR HEARTHSTONE POINT.
 Hearthstones in this version must be crafted at a workbench.